juangw/food-finder/README.md

 ```bash
 API_KEY=<API Key From Spoonacular> ts-node backend/app.ts
 ```

-The backend end will be accessible on port 8080:
+The backend end should then be accessible on port 8080:
 ```bash
 curl http://localhost:8080/healthcheck
 ```

+You can view the swagger spec for all endpoint by navigating to http://localhost:8080/api-docs/

 ## How to lint
 ```